Overview

 Hot Weather Trips

-During summer months, conditions on the river may be hot and sunny.
+During the summer months, conditions on the river may be hot and sunny.
 These trips require less gear than spring or fall trips, but thoughtful packing is still required.
 Protection from the sun and heat will be critical to your enjoyment and health while on the river and during side hikes.
 To protect yourself from the sun’s rays, consider bringing long-sleeved shirts and pants.

-A good way to keep cool is with a sarong or long-sleeved cotton shirts.
+A good way to keep cool is with a sarong or long-sleeved cotton shirt.
 Old collared dress shirts work well.
 They can be soaked in the water and worn in the raft or carried on a hike for later use.
 This method of evaporative cooling is very effective.
 Bandanas are another useful item that can be used in this manner.

 Camp-wear should be made of cotton and be loose-fitting.
 A combination of shorts/skirt and a lightweight top is ideal for staying cool on hot afternoons.